From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 .reduce((sum, u) => sum + u.amount, 0);

-Real-World Example: From Raw Events to Meaningful Metrics
+From Raw Data to Meaningful Outcomes

 const totalDuration = events